WINX-FM

 WINX-FM (94.3 MHz) is a radio station licensed to Saint Michaels, Maryland, United States.
-The station is currently owned by Forever Media, through licensee FM Radio Licenses, LLC.
-The main format is Contemporary Country.
+The station is currently owned by Draper Holdings Business Trust, through licensee WBOC, Inc. WINX-FM broadcasts a country music format.

 History

-The station went on the air as WFBR on July 25, 1990.
+The station was assigned the call sign WFBR on July 25, 1990.
 On July 7, 2002, the station changed its call sign to the current WINX-FM.

 The call letters WINX were previously assigned to a station in Rockville, Maryland, from 1951.